sakaiproject/sakai/site-manage/readme_sitesetup_question.txt

 	  			</question>
   			</site>
 			<site type="course">
-				<header>Please answer the following to help us understand how CTools is being used for this course site.</header>
+				<header>Please answer the following to help us understand how Sakai is being used for this course site.</header>
 				<question required="true" multiple_answers="false">
-	  				<q>The primary use for this project site will be:</q>
+	  				<q>The primary use for this course site will be:</q>
 	  				<answer>Student</answer>
 	  				<answer>Faculty</answer>
 	  				<answer>Staff</answer>